-One of three churches on this walk, Holy Trinity church dates back to the 12th century.
+One of three churches on this walk, Holy Trinity Church dates back to the 12th century.
 Look out for the Leper window on the south side of the chancel.
 Parishioners with leprosy and other contagious diseases weren’t allowed inside the church to take holy sacrament, so they used to watch the parish priest giving holy sacrament through the window.
 At this landmark, you're just a few stiles away from Llantwit Major.

-St Donat's Castle Atlantic College
+St Donat's Castle and Atlantic College

 Before heading out on your walk, find out about appropriate clothing and footwear and how to protect and enjoy the countryside in the Countryside Code.